-How to Write an Effective Marketing Communications Brief
+How to Hold an Effective Agency Briefing Meeting

 In my previous article I covered the general principles of how to write an effective marketing communications brief, but here I want to dig a little deeper to examine exactly what needs to go into a good brief.
 Please bear with me since this article is a little longer than usual – but I wanted to make sure that everything was covered.